LucaMalavolta/PyORBIT/docs/installation.md

 You will need to have *root* permissions to execute the last line.

 The original code is written in `C`.
-The Python interface used in `PyORBIT` is `PyARoME` ((GitHub)[https://github.com/andres-jordan/PyARoME/]) by Andres Jordan.
+The Python interface used in `PyORBIT` is `PyARoME` ([GitHub](https://github.com/andres-jordan/PyARoME/)) by Andres Jordan.
 To install the package, you will need to downgrade the version of `distutils` to version 64 (version 65 will not work).
-For this reason, I suggest to install `PyARoME` as the last package of the environment
+For this reason, I suggest to install `PyARoME` as the last package of the `PyORBIT` environment.

 ```{code} bash
 pip install setuptools==64